The British Mass Spectrometry Society

 Key Takeaways for Grant Writers

-• Membership is Essential: Join BMSS well in advance (12 months for Research Support Grants, 3 months for most other programs) to ensure eligibility
+• Membership is Essential: Join BMSS well in advance (12 months for Research Support Grants, 3 months for most other programmes) to ensure eligibility

-• Matched Funding Matters: Both Summer Studentships and Research Support Grants explicitly favor applications showing matched funding from other sources
+• Matched Funding Matters: Both Summer Studentships and Research Support Grants explicitly favour applications showing matched funding from other sources

-• First-Come, First-Served Programs Fill Quickly: The John Beynon Fund's 2025 budget was fully allocated; apply early in the calendar year for best chances
+• First-Come, First-Served Programmes Fill Quickly: The John Beynon Fund typically allocates its budget early in the calendar year; apply early for best chances

 • Reporting Compliance Affects Future Applications: Late or missing reports from previous awards will harm your chances for future BMSS funding - this is explicitly stated

-• Focus on Career Development: BMSS prioritizes supporting students, early-career researchers, and those new to mass spectrometry; applications should emphasize developmental benefits
+• Focus on Career Development: BMSS prioritises supporting students, early-career researchers, and those new to mass spectrometry; applications should emphasise developmental benefits

 • Industry-Academic Collaboration: Research Support Grants encourage partnerships between industry and academia